IPT-OMICS/IPT-OMICS/docs/source/Cluster/Quickstart.rst

 Your home directory¶
 =====================
-The home directory, which makes all files and directories available on all cluster nodes, resides on a shared file system called GPFS.
+The home directory, which makes all files and directories available on all cluster nodes, resides on a shared file system.

 Quotas manage the Disk space consumption.
-There are two types of quotas - directory size and file count.
-By default, a user has 2 TB of $HOME space and a maximum file count of 1 million files.
+There are two types of quotas - user qutoes  and projects quotes.
+By default, a user has 1 TB of $HOME space.

 Tip